rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/users/post-user-information-and-password-v2.0.rst

       user.

-    - The ``RAX-AUTH:phonePin`` is only returned if the caller is updating their own user account and a phone PIN exists on the account.
+    - The ``RAX-AUTH:phonePin`` is only returned if the caller is updating their own user account and a Support PIN exists on the account.

 This table shows the possible response codes for this operation: